Sub-Nyquist Sampling of Short Pulses: Sampling using Gabor frames

 \subsection{Multipulse Signals with Known Pulse Locations}

 If $\al \ll \be$, and the signal is multipulse, then many of the $K$ Gabor coefficients are zero.
 Indeed, if the shift $g(t-ak)$ does not overlap any pulse of $f(t)$ then

 for all $l\in\Z$.
-Therefore, when the locations of the pulses are known, we can reduce the number of channels in Fig.~\ref{fig:sampling_gabor}(b) from $KL$ to $ML$, where $M<K$ is the number of $k$s, $\abs{k}\leq K_0$, for which $z_{k,l}\neq 0$.
+Therefore, when the locations of the pulses are known, we can reduce the number of samples from $KL$ to $ML$, where $M<K$ is the number of $k$s, $\abs{k}\leq K_0$, for which $z_{k,l}\neq 0$.
 To reduce $M$ to minimum, one needs to choose a Gabor frame that allows for the sparsest representation of $f(t)$ with respect to the index $k$.